Ask A Dermatologist: What Are Sebaceous Filaments?

 Ask A Dermatologist: Using Tretinoin on Sensitive Skin

-Tretinoin is a vitamin A derivative and powerhouse ingredient widely known for its huge range of benefits for our skin.
-It’s a major multi-tasker, getting down to business to address many of our multiple skin concerns with scientifically-proven results and long-term effectiveness.
+Tretinoin is a vitamin A derivative and powerhouse ingredient renowned amongst dermatologists for its huge range of skin benefits.
+It’s a major multi-tasker, helping to address many skin conditions and concerns with scientifically-proven results and long-term effectiveness.

-That includes everything from treating acne to making pores less visible, and reducing fine lines and wrinkles.
-It’s also often prescribed to treat pigmentation disorders such as melasma and sunlight-induced pigmentation.
+Tretinoin can be used to treat acne, make pores less visible, and reduce fine lines and wrinkles.
+It’s also often prescribed to treat pigmentation disorders such as melasma and sunlight-induced hyperpigmentation.

-If your skin type is sensitive whatever the weather, can you still use Tretinoin?
-Our consultant dermatologist Dr Malvina Cunningham has all the answers for you.
+If your skin is already sensitive, it’s understandable that you want to know if tretinoin could work for you.
+Our consultant dermatologist Dr Malvina Cunningham has all the answers.

 Dr Malvina Cunningham: Skin sensitivity is a term that is loosely used to describe an exaggerated or unpleasant sensation when applying a skincare product.
 The term itself is subjective, and sensitivity can vary in severity and can be influenced by many different factors – like pre-existing medical conditions, age, hormones, skin type and tone and even the environment.
 Depending on the cause, your skin can feel tight, uncomfortable, red and easily reactive or dry and itchy.